Zijia-Cheng/DrawBZ/README.md

 # DrawBZ
+### Please add a star if you like this program!
-Welcome to use this small program for drawing three dimensional Bulk and Surface Brillouin Zones.
+Welcome to use this small program for drawing three-dimensional Bulk and Surface Brillouin Zones.

-Directly download the jupyter notebook and use it!
+Directly download the Jupyter notebook/Python file and use it!
 Require numpy and matplotlib

 Class: BZ